-For a multi-level directory, it is not stored in a single database record.
-A series of single-level directory records composed a multi-level directory.
+A multi-level directory is not stored in a single database record.
+A series of single-level directory records compose a multi-level directory.

-Each directory record in database has an attribute in recording its father directory.
-If the father directory filed exist in database, the directory will be connected its father directory together as a two-level directory; if its father directory still has a father directory, they will be connected together as a three-level directory, until the father level directory has not father directory, a full multi-level directory has been built.
-For example, the multi-level directory /A/B/C is composed by three single-level directory A, B and C, which have father directory of none, A and B. Each of them is an independent version control unit.
-They uses father directory attribute to join together.
+Each directory record in the database has an attribute which records the ID of its parent directory.
+If its parent directory attribute exists in the database, the directory will be connected to its parent directory as a two-level directory; if its parent directory also has a parent directory, they will be connected together as a three-level directory and so on.
+This continues until the parent level directory does not have a parent directory, and a full multi-level directory has been built.
+For example, the multi-level directory /A/B/C is composed of three single-level directories: A, B and C. A is the parent directory of B; B is the parent directory of C. A has no parent directory.
+Each of them is an independent version control unit.
+The parent directory attribute is used to join them together.

 Directory relationship chart here

-The file project.lib.php is focusing on provide most functions related to file, directory, task and project, so the function to connect pieces of directories is also be placed in this file.
-Every PHP file which need to call the functions in project.lib.php can simply “include” the file name of it with its location “style/”.
+The file project.lib.php focuses on providing most functions related to files, directories, tasks and projects, therefore, the function which connects the parts of a multi-level directory is also placed in this file.
+Any PHP file which needs to call the functions in project.lib.php can simply “include” its file name with its location “style/”.

 File storage

-In this system, all the file modifications will be issued a unique “file change ID”.
+In this system, all file modifications will be issued with a unique “file change ID”.
 All the files uploaded into the system will be extracted by name and file size.
-The file name and file size will be stored in database along with the file change record by its unique generated ID, then the content of file will be stored in the “files” directory of the system’s physical driver.
-In order to make file easy to be stored and loaded, the files stored in physical storage at server side will be named as its unique ID, without any extension.
-For example, if a file has been uploaded by a user via file uploading page, a unique ID (FCID, see figure xxxx) of the file version will be generated.
+The file name and file size will be stored in the database along with the file change record by its unique generated ID, then the content of file will be stored in the “files” directory of the system’s physical driver.
+In order to make files easy to store and load, the files stored in the physical storage on the server side will be named with the unique ID, without any extension.
+For example, if a file has been uploaded by a user via file uploading page, a unique ID (FCID, see Figure xxxx) of the file version will be generated.
 If the FCID of this file change is 235, the file will be stored in the “files” folder as file name “235”.

 File storage chart here

-In implementation, the file_operation.lib.php in libraries folder has some functions controlling the file storage operations.
-And the download.php in root directory processes the download of files by request, the file name can be restored to its original name when user upload it, by combining file contents in physical disk and real file name from related database record.
+In the implementation, the file_operation.lib.php in the libraries folder has some functions controlling file storage operations.
+The download.php in the root directory processes the download of files by request, the file name can be restored to its original name when the user uploads it, by combining the file contents on the physical disk and the real file name from the related database record.

 Error handling

-Once error happened, if the error is a user level error (may be a mistake), the user will be provided an alert message with the reason of this error, and the user can back to the previous page to continue after correction it.
-If the error is at system level or caused by a bug, the user will be redirect to an error page with error information.
-At the same time, an e-mail includes error details will be sent to e-mail address of system administrator, which pre-defined in the configuration file.
+When an error happens, if the error is a user level error (may be a mistake), the user will be provided with an alert message with the reason for the error, and the user can go back to the previous page to continue, after correcting it [GIVE AN EG].
+If the error is at system level or caused by a bug, the user will be redirected to an error page with error information.
+At the same time, an e-mail including the error details will be sent to the e-mail address of the system administrator, which is pre-defined in the configuration file.